sm18lr88/OpenAI_TTS_GUI/ARCHITECTURE.md

 # Architecture

-> Desktop GUI + CLI for generating speech audio from text via OpenAI's TTS API.
+> A desktop GUI and CLI that generate speech audio from text through OpenAI's TTS API.

 ## Module Map